virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 ===============================================
 > **Note:** The key point is to set the correct deployment branch in the <code>./github/workflows/deploy.yml</code>.

-In the <code>.github/workflows/deploy.yml</code> [file][08] please specify the branch, later to be used by the workflow.
+In the <code>.github/workflows/deploy.yml</code> [file][deploy] please specify the branch, later to be used by the workflow.
 Upon the `git push` command to the specified branch, the workflow will be triggered:

 ~~~
     push: